TwistedInteractive/seo_guide/readme.md

 shows which keywords (and combinations) on your site are most-used and will probably be detected as 'important keywords' for the different search engines out there.

-Having said that, how any search engine exactly works since the search algorithms used by companies as Google, Yahoo and Microsoft are known to be one of the biggest secrets in the universe.
+Having said that, how any search engine exactly works is a bit of a mystery, since the search algorithms used by companies as Google, Yahoo and Microsoft are known to be one of the biggest secrets in the universe.
 However, this extensions gives you an insight on how the content of your website could be interpreted when analyzed by an automated process.